 PASTOR BLAINE'S WEEKLY DEVOTIONAL

-Grace, Mercy and Peace,
+Grace, Mercy, and Peace,

 Pastor Blaine